synsypa/4418_transit_project/README.md

 `model_single.py`: Fits a Random Forest, Lasso, and Linear regression to given time interval.
 Applies Random Forest model to the test point.

+`predict_pickups.py`: Takes dilled models from `model_single.py` and uses them to predict pickups in clusters without any bike stations. outputs to csv

 `venv/dbscan.clu.py`: NOT IN USE.
 Implements DBSCAN clustering on taxi pickups using Virtual Env and sklearn version 0.15.2's implementation.
 Incomplete, not working.

 ## Model (Subject to Change)